 Regarding Hagrid's wand, it's implied that Dumbledore secretly used the Elder Wand to fix and transfigure it into the umbrella.

 None of the characters, not even those who were raised wizards, seem to know how Sorting works in the first book.
-In addition, Ron is fooled by his brothers into thinking a doggerel couplet is a spell, despite the fact that all real spells seen in the books are Dog Latin.
+In addition, Ron is fooled by his brother George into thinking a doggerel couplet is a spell which he could use to alter the pigmentation of Scabbers the rat, while all real spells seen in the books (after this example) are Dog Latin.

-Other early books show a bit of this too, especially in terminology; Book 3 refers to "Hit Wizards", whose role is replaced by Aurors.
-At one point in book one, Harry refers to "going over to the Dark Side".
+Other early books show a bit of this too, especially in terminology; Prisoner of Azkaban refers to "Hit Wizards", whose role is replaced by Aurors.
+At one point in the first book, Harry refers to "going over to the Dark Side" (obviously in the context of refusing ever to do such a thing).
 It's not until the fourth book that we learn that Voldemort's supporters are called Death Eaters and Ministry of Magic employees who hunt dangerous wizards are called Aurors.

-A minor example: Harry is dismayed to have lost "two points for Gryffindor in his very first week."
-He will lose many, many more throughout his tenure at Hogwarts.
+A minor example: Harry is dismayed to have lost "two points for Gryffindor in his very first week," both of which Professor Snape deducts in Harry's first Potions class.
+He will lose many, many more during his years at Hogwarts.
 Points in general seem to undergo inflation as the series goes on; where teachers took one or two points away for infractions in the first book, they commonly take five or ten for similar offenses in later books.
+Some deleted footage from The Film of the Book reflects this: Snape deducts Gryffindor five points when Harry can't answer his questions and refers him to the obviously much more eager Hermione.

-There's also the Deluminator, which is referred to in early books as Dumbledore's "Put-Outer".
+There's also the Deluminator, which is only called such in the last book.
+When it appeared in the first and fifth, the narration referred to it as Dumbledore's "Put-Outer".

 In a non-continuity-related example, J. K. Rowling's writing style becomes less Beige Prose-ish, and replaces more and more of its Roald Dahl bounce with sturm-und-drang, as the series goes along.

-Early in the first book Petunia claims Lily came home in vacations turning teacups into animals.
-Later in the same book we find out Hogwarts students aren't allowed to use magic outside of school, book 7 confirms the rules haven't changed since Lily went to school.
+Early in the first book, Petunia claims Lily turned teacups into rats while she was home from school.
+Later in the same book, we find out Hogwarts students aren't allowed to use magic outside of school; Deathly Hallows confirms the rules haven't changed since Lily went to school.
 Rowling's answer has been that Petunia was exaggerating but Lily occasionally got warnings for out-of-school magic.

-Chamber of Secrets mentions Hagrid was raising werewolf cubs under his bed.
+A certain character in Chamber of Secrets mentions Hagrid was raising werewolf cubs under his bed.
 In the very next book, it becomes clear that werewolves are humans afflicted with a disease that makes them become wolves during a full moon.
-JKR later said that the character in question was lying, which would be in-character but is not made clear at the time.
-Perhaps as a callback to this, in the seventh book this same character refers to the hypothetical offspring of a werewolf as "cubs", in a context that makes it clear that he's making a rather offensive joke.
+JKR later said that the character in question was lying, which would be in-character, but is not made clear at the time.
+Perhaps as a callback to this, in the seventh book the same character refers to the hypothetical offspring of an heroic werewolf as "cubs", in a context that makes it clear that he's making a rather offensive joke.

-In The Philosopher's Stone, the famous Quidditch scene is written from Ron and Hermione's perspective, and a short part of the giant chess scene is from Ron's point of view.
-Later books are completely written from Harry's point of view, except sometimes the first one or two chapters of each book and the moments Harry sees in Voldemort's mind.
+In The Philosopher's Stone, the famous Quidditch scene is written partly from Ron and Hermione's perspective, and a short part of the giant chess scene is from Ron's point of view.
+Later books are completely written from Harry's point of view, except sometimes the first chapter or two of each book and the moments Harry sees in Voldemort's mind.

 Steven Erikson's Malazan Book of the Fallen series shows marked differences between the first book, Gardens of the Moon, and the later books.
 (Examples include Tool's hundred-mile-diameter magic-deadening Tellann aura and the interaction of munitions with magic use, among many others.)
 To Malazan fans, this is known as a GotMism.
 The first book was written around a decade before any of the other ones.